maduhaime/collectype/README.md

 const collection = new Collection(items, FullFunctions);
 ```

-You can also provide your own functions class to add custom business logic:
+You can also provide your own functions class to add **custom business logic**.
+This lets you create a domain-specific language (DSL) tailored to your business needs.
+By encapsulating your most common filters and operations as chainable methods, you make your code more readable, predictable, and expressive.
+This approach bridges the gap between technical code and business language, making intent clear and reducing errors.

 ```typescript
 import { Collection, BaseFunctions } from 'collectype';